 What Are The Symptoms of Toenail Loss?

-Depending on the cause of the severity of the separation, symptoms may include:
+Depending on the cause of the separation, symptoms may include:

 - Collection of blood under the nail